inLeagueLLC/wkhtmltopdf/README.md

 Alternatively, you could call `cfcontent` directly with a MIME-type of `application/pdf`. `renderData()` does this for us and also adds appropriate headers for content-length.

 ### Error Handling

+There is specific handling for timeouts (504) if Hyper tries to reach wkhtmltopdf and can't.
+By default, it will try once with a timeout of 10 seconds.
+On occasion, if you are sending large chunks of content to wkhtmltopdf, you might want to retry the HTTP call.
+The `retries` and `timeout` arguments to `toPDF()` and `toPDFMultiple()` allow you to override the default behavior of '0 retries, 10 second timeout.'

 If PDFService gets anything other than a `200 OK` from wkhtmltopdf, either because it can't connect or the wkhtmltopdf service returns an error code, it will throw an exception along with the HTTP Status code from the attempted connection to wkhtmltopdf.